Introduction

 Monthly Payments

-- Interest-Only Mortgage: Your monthly payments only cover the interest on the loan.
-This results in lower monthly repayments compared to a repayment mortgage.
+- Interest-Only Mortgage: Your monthly payments only cover the interest on the loan, resulting in lower monthly repayments than a repayment mortgage.

-- Repayment Mortgage: With this type of mortgage loan, your monthly payments include both interest and capital loan amount owed compared to an interest-only mortgage which results in higher monthly repayments than would otherwise be necessary.
+- Repayment Mortgage: With this type of mortgage loan, your monthly payments include both interest and capital loan amount owed compared to an interest-only mortgage, resulting in higher monthly repayments than would otherwise be necessary.

 Total Cost